 This depends on your residency/visa status and program requirements.
 Due to U.S. immigration regulations, internships are available to international students who are in a program that requires them as part of the curriculum.
 International students may elect to complete Optional Practical Training (OPT) following completion of their degree.

-Our MS in Business Analytics, MS in Finance and MS in Management Information Systems program are STEM-eligible, which provides international student F-1 visa holders additional time for Optional Practical Training (OPT).
+Our MS in Business Analytics, MS in Finance, MS in Management Information Systems and Master of Business Administration programs are STEM-eligible, which provides international student F-1 visa holders additional time for Optional Practical Training (OPT).

 For information on the foreign student policies for studying in the U.S., visit the Department of Homeland Security Study in the States website.
 For additional information, visit University at Buffalo International Student Services website.